AstringentBeet/rock-paper-scissors/README.md

 to get into the habit of explaining each project as thoroughly as possible.

 Since it has been quite a while since I have made an update, I might as well treat this like a brand new project.
-There'll be a few more changes down to this demo.
+There'll be a few more changes done to this demo.

 Who knows where this'll end up.
 I initially wanted to make this into a fighting game, but that may take time away from my other goals...again, we'll see.